give Sadaqah

 When can I donate?

 You can give Sadka at any time.
-Many Muslims give more during Ramadan, as there is an opportunity to earn more rewards during the blessed month.
+Many believers give more during Ramadan, as there is an opportunity to earn more rewards during the blessed month, especially if given on Laylatul Qadr (the Night of Power).

 How can I donate Sadaqah with GRF?